temporalio/documentation/docs-src/cloud/security-cloud-platform.md

 ### Compliance

-Temporal Technologies is SOC 2 Type 2 certified and compliant with GDPR.
+Temporal Technologies is SOC 2 Type 2 certified and compliant with GDPR and HIPAA regulations.
 Compliance audits are available by request through our [Contact](https://pages.temporal.io/contact-us) page.